top of page

 Channel_Cover-BLACKANDBLUE.jpg

 For Michael Morrison, the police badge is his future: his ambition, his way out of poverty, his ‘American dream’.
 But once he puts on his uniform, the badge starts to mean something very different.
 Michael takes on a new identity – but not the one he expects.
-Inside the force, he faces racism and violence, and on the streets he’s surrounded by hostility.
-Michael is stuck in the middle, between being Black and being a police officer.
+Michael is stuck in the middle, between being Black and being a police officer. â€‹And when a routine day at work goes wrong and his career is thrown into crisis, Michael is forced to pick a side.

-In this limited podcast series hosted by Seren Jones, Michael and others like him finally get to tell their story: a story that has made them question everything they thought they knew about justice, community, and, ultimately, what it means to be both Black and Blue.
+In this award-winning limited podcast series hosted by Seren Jones, Michael and others like him finally get to tell their story: a story that has made them question everything they thought they knew about justice, community, and, ultimately, what it means to be both Black and Blue.

 HookedOnFreddie-FINAL.jpg